eturro/mmseq/README.md

 - Flexible analysis of RNA-seq data using mixed effects models.
 Turro E, Astle WJ and Tavar&eacute; S. *Submitted*.

 ## Key features
-- Isoform-level expression analysis (works out-of-the-box with Ensembl cDNA and ncRNA files)
+- Isoform-level expression analysis (works out of the box with Ensembl cDNA and ncRNA files)
 - Gene-level expression analysis that is robust to changes in isoform usage, unlike count-based methods
 - Haplotype-specific analysis, useful for eQTL analysis and studies of F1 crosses
 - Multi-mapping of reads, including mapping to transcripts from different genes, is properly taken into account